Ideas and Tips for Installing an Outdoor Shower in the Garden

 When choosing a shower location, don't forget to ensure your privacy.
 A screen made of plants, a wooden fence or a brick shower wall keeps prying eyes out.

-As in indoor bathrooms, there is a wide range of outdoor showers to choose from: round or square, rain shower, jet shower, hard water or fine water.
+As in indoor bathrooms, there is a wide range of outdoor showers to choose from round or square, rain showers, jet showers, hard water or fine water.
 If you want a real luxury shower in your garden, you can install the shower head on the shower wall and let the water run off the side.